jlpteaching/gem5-assignment-template/assignment-2/assignment.md

   See the code in `components/processors.py` for more information.
 - Cache models: You will only use `MESITwoLevelCache` in this assignment.
 - Memory models: You will only use `DDR4` in this assignment.
-- Clock frequency: You can use a clock frequency of `4 GHz` for all of your simulations.
+- Clock frequency: Use a clock frequency of `1 GHz` for all of your simulations.

 ### Region of Interest (ROI)